The Bugs Bunny Show: Animated sequences produced for the show

 The show's title sequences and some of these linking material scenes from the original Bugs Bunny Show are included as bonus features on each volume of the Looney Tunes Golden Collection DVD collection (with the exception of Volume 6).
 As the original color negatives were cut up by CBS and ABC to create later versions of the show, the linking sequences are presented on DVD using a combination of footage from both what's left of the color negatives (some of which were used in later incarnations, thus helping to preserve them) and the black-and-white ABC broadcast prints prepared in the early 1960s.

 On the Looney Tunes Golden Collection: Volume 2, the opening to the Bugs Bunny/Road Runner Show (with the announcer calling it the Bugs Bunny/Road Runner Hour) and two openings to the Bugs Bunny and Tweety Show (the 1988 opening and the 1992 opening) were released as special features.

 In 2009, an episode of the Bugs Bunny Show in color was released on the Saturday Morning Cartoons 1960s Volume 2 set.
 Saturday Morning Cartoons 1970s Volume 2 includes an episode of the Bugs Bunny/Road Runner Show.

-Historian George Feltenstein of Warner Archive has confirmed in The Extras Podcast episode on March 20th, 2025 that The Bugs Bunny Show is actively being restored and remastered by the Warner Bros.
+Historian George Feltenstein of Warner Archive confirmed on The Extras Podcast episode on March 20, 2025 that The Bugs Bunny Show is actively being restored and remastered by the Warner Bros.
 Preservation Department for a home media release in the future.
 Him and Jerry Beck are overseeing the preservation amongst the Looney Tunes Collector's Vault releases.
-George describes the process as "starting with the black and white fine grains." which were already preserved.
-And then going over the camera negatives to "see what's missing" for the color negatives to preserve as much as possible despite being butchered years ago.
-While the cartoons have already been restored in the past, the bridging sequences are the main priority to recreate the half hour show.
+Feltenstein describes the process as "starting with the black and white fine grains", which were already preserved, and then going over the camera negatives to "see what's missing" for the color negatives to preserve as much as possible despite being butchered years ago.
+While the cartoons have already been restored in the past, the bridging sequences are the main priority to recreate the half-hour show.
 It would take at least two years depending on the conditions of the film negatives and "micro surgery" process.